-Recent studies provide additional compelling evidence that DSMT programs, involving a health team approach that includes Certified Diabetes Educators (CDEs), not only significantly reduces overall health costs but also improves health outcomes.
+Recent studies provide additional compelling evidence that DSMT programs, involving a health team approach that includes Credentialed Diabetes Educators, not only significantly reduces overall health costs but also improves health outcomes.

-These findings support the critical need for Congress to enact legislation to include CDEs as Medicare providers of DSMT, in order to enhance access to DSMT care that directly impacts diabetes health outcomes and saves money.
+These findings support the critical need for Congress to enact legislation to include Credentialed Diabetes Educators as Medicare providers of DSMT, in order to enhance access to DSMT care that directly impacts diabetes health outcomes and saves money.

-AADE can provide you with valuable information and fact sheets to help you communicate to your Members of Congress the need and justification for the CDE to be recognized as a Medicare DSMT provider.
+AADE can provide you with valuable information and fact sheets to help you communicate to your Members of Congress the need and justification for the Credentialed Diabetes Educator to be recognized as a Medicare DSMT provider.